-$$\frac{1}{2}(x_i - k_i) + \frac{1}{2}(n_i - 1)(x{-i} - k_i) \le (R - 1)I_i, \tag{13}$$ agreement that maximizes $I_1 + I_2$, subject to the participation constraint, (5), and the incentive constraint, (13).
-To ensure that a solution exists, I drop the restriction that n_i be an integer; appendix A contains a micro foundation for this.28 The optimal agreement is obtained by setting $n_i = \frac{1}{k_i}$ and solving equations (2), (4), and (13) with equalities.
+The optimal agreement (and related contract) when agents cannot communicate with a central planner is referred to as third best.
+The third-best problem is to find a feasible agreement that maximizes $I_1 + I_2$, subject to the participation constraint, (5), and the incentive constraint, (13).
+To ensure that a solution exists, I drop the restriction that n_i be an integer; the appendix contains a micro foundation for this.28 The optimal agreement is obtained by setting $n_i = \frac{1}{k_i}$ and solving (2), (4), and (13) with equalities.
 The next proposition characterizes the unique solution.